- 1. Requirements Management

 Uncovering the best insights – Unfortunately, stakeholders don’t always know what they want.
 In the practice of requirements elicitation, multiple elicitation methods can be used concurrently to identify the business need and an optimal list of requirements.
 The expertise is in realizing the best combination of techniques to yield success for that development project.

-Documenting the requirements – Using the wrong documenting tool for the job can be detrimental.
+Documenting the requirements – Using the wrong documentation tool for the job can be detrimental.
 Issues can arise with everything from reviews and approvals to managing change.
 Spreadsheets or home-grown PRDs may work for smaller, non-regulated projects.
-Whereas complex products or those in regulated industries greatly benefit from requirements management software that can streamline requirements elicitation and the overall process with features like live traceability and compliance management.
+Complex products or those in regulated industries, on the other hand, greatly benefit from requirements management software that can streamline requirements elicitation and the overall process with features like live traceability and compliance management.

-Planning for change – Priorities shift and problems arise—it’s best to plan for it upfront.
-Be sure to have a process in place that allows time to address the problems, document changes, and new requirements, and conduct additional reviews.
+Planning for change – Priorities shift and problems arise—it’s best to plan for changes up front.
+Be sure to have a process in place that allows time to address problems, document changes, and add new requirements, and conduct additional reviews.

-Again, in projects with fewer requirements, it won’t be as grueling to scour spreadsheets or PDRs to manage change.
-Though this kind of manual change management can still eat up many work hours and push projects off schedule and off-budget.
-With complex and regulated products, however, the scope of time and money wasted is much larger.
+Again, in projects with fewer requirements, it won’t be so grueling to scour spreadsheets or PDRs to manage change.
+However, this kind of manual change management can still eat up many work hours and push projects off schedule and off budget.
+With complex and regulated products, however, the potential for waste of time and money is much larger.
 In these cases, a tool like Jama Connect can save precious time and budget in the face of change.
 Having the right tool for the job is critical.

 Streamlining the requirements elicitation process

-Requirements elicitation is a bit of an art and science for business analysts.
+Requirements elicitation is a mixture of art and science for business analysts.
 They need to be adept at knowing which questions to ask and how to ask them.
 Additionally, business analysts must be able to clearly communicate and collaborate with key stakeholders during all phases of the elicitation process.

-Business analysts working on complex or highly regulated projects cannot rely on documenting with home-grown PRDs or spreadsheets to elicit requirements.
+Business analysts working on complex or highly regulated projects cannot rely on home-grown PRDs or spreadsheets to document requirements.
 The level of sophistication in which they are working demands that they have the best requirements elicitation tools at their fingertips.